romses/Datenzwerg/docs/index.en.md

 2023-08-28
 : The infrastructure has been shut down for now and only the page here and of course the source code remains.
 The Datenzwerge are taking a well deserved rest.

+2023-10-30
+: Work has started on the 37c3 edition of the Datenzwerg.
+The plan is to add TVOC monitoring to the sensor suite.

 ## FAQ

 ### What kind of data does the Datenzwerg collect?